cardano-foundation/incentivized-testnet-stakepool-registry/README.md

 5. The file name part of both files must match the aforementioned encoded owner public key, up to character case (all lowercase).

+6. The external signature file must be a ed25519 signature of the content of the metadata JSON file.

+7. The `ticker` and `owner` must be unique in the registry.

-6. Contents of the JSON file:
+8. Contents of the JSON file:
    1. Must be a JSON object, reasonably (non-offensively) formatted,
    2. Must satisfy the following [JSON-schema](https://json-schema.org/):